Jiangwb/seisflows-devel/README.md

 6. Add matlab scripts to convert SEGY data to SU format for SeisFlows.
 And Output geometry files

+After step 4&6, SeisFlows can be used for real data.

 Unsolved problem:
 1. Use GPU version SPECFEM2D in SeisFlows
 2. Tikhonov regularization